ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 ### Simple Link (com.ibm.appreg.ext.simpleLink)
 A Simple Link extension adds a clickable URL link to the Verse UI.
+You can refer to [Deploy application on Verse on-Premise](#deploy-application-on-verse-on-cloud) on how to deploy the navigation bar extensions on Verse on-Premise.
 &nbsp;

 #### Required Properties for a Simple Link